gomorpheus/morpheus-docs/_build/html/_sources/operations/approvals.rst.txt

 #.
 In the config section, select either Internal Approvals or ServiceNow Approvals:

    * Internal Approvals
-      Approval requests will be managed within {morpheus} via the Operations: Approvals section.
+      Approval requests will be managed within |morpheus| via the Operations: Approvals section.
    * ServiceNow Approvals
       Approval requests will be managed with ServiceNow (SNOW).
 Please note a ServiceNow integration (Admin: Integrations) must be configured prior to SNOW Approval policy generation.

       * For ServiceNow Approvals, select the appropriate ServiceNow workflow for this policy.
 Please note the workflows presented are created in ServiceNow and synced with {morpheus}.

 #.
-Add the {morpheus} Accounts to which this policy will apply, or leave the Accounts field blank to apply to all accounts.
+Add the |morpheus| Accounts to which this policy will apply, or leave the Accounts field blank to apply to all accounts.
 #.
 Save

 Upon saving, a new policy is created in the Group or Cloud Policies tab.